Uunartoq Disc: Discovery

 The disappearance of the Norse Greenlanders at some point in the 15th century remains one of the great historical mysteries.
-In 1948, Danish archaeologist Christen Vebæk was excavating the ruins of the Norse site Ø149 located on the western shore of a fjord known to the Norse as Siglufjord and is today called Uunartoq ("the hot"), a name that denotes both the fjord and the islands at its mouth.
-One of the islands is the site of geothermal hot springs well known to the Norse and the Inuit and is today a popular destination among tourists.
+In 1948, Danish archaeologist Christen Vebæk was excavating the ruins of the Norse site Ø149 located on the western shore of a fjord known to the Norse as Siglufjord and today called Uunartoq ("the hot"), a name that denotes both the fjord and the islands at its mouth.
+One of the islands is the site of geothermal hot springs, well known to the Norse and the Inuit and now a popular destination among tourists.
 The ruins at site Ø149 include a church and it is generally accepted to be the colony's Benedictine Convent referenced by Ivar Bardarson, a Norwegian priest who lived in the colony in the mid-14th century as a representative of the Archdiocese of Nidaros and the Norwegian crown.

 Among other artifacts, Vebæk discovered a fragment of a wooden disc with triangular notches chip-carved around the perimeter and a hole in the centre.
 It was fashioned from softwood, likely larch or spruce (some sources indicate oak), and it measured just 7 centimetres wide, 1 centimetre thick and the central hole was 1.7 centimetres in diameter.

 Danish marine captain and naval historian Carl V. Sølver examined the notches and deliberate scored lines on the disc and pronounced it to be a sun compass used to determine true north, with the hole in the centre intended for a handle that housed a horizontal directional pin and a vertical pin to cast a shadow.
 Sølver drew a speculative illustration from which a replica was fashioned, and this explanation was ultimately accepted by Vebæk.
 The discovery of the artifact prompted increased interest among historians about the possible use of navigational instruments by the Norse, as many experts assumed that they relied solely on non-instrumental resources such as celestial bodies, landmarks or intuition.
 The magnetic compass does not appear to have been in use in Europe until the early 13th century.
 While the North Star had become an important navigational tool by the time of Pytheas and regarded as the "Ship-star" by the 10th century, mariners on the open ocean out of sight from any landmark would have had great difficulty in precisely determining true north during daylight hours.

 While some scholars continued to argue against the theory of Norse marine instrumentation, the discovery of a similar artifact with gnomonic lines in a Polish archaeological site near Wolin in 2000 has given further credence to the sun compass theory, particularly since the site dates from a period when the Norse had considerable impact in the region.